 The SQMS is designed primarily to be audited with other GFSI Benchmarked standards

-The audit is intended as a ‘bolt on’ module for certification to the BRC Global Standard for Food Safety.
-Currently, there is no Asda module for the BRC Global Standard for Storage and Distribution.
+The audit is intended as a ‘bolt on’ module for certification to the BRCGS Global Standard for Food Safety.
+Currently, there is no Asda module for the BRCGS Global Standard for Storage and Distribution.

 Recently, the Asda AA module moved to an unannounced format requiring sites to participate in the BRC unannounced audit program.
 Additionally, Asda requires pet food and “free from” suppliers to opt into the AA module.